Zingzy/fluent-shutdown/README.md

-# Modern Shutdown
+# Fluent Shutdown
-A modern Shutdown dialog box for Windows 11
+A fluent Shutdown dialog box for Windows 11

 **Made for windows 11 only**